SuperOfficeDocs/superoffice-docs/user-guide/en/chat/respond.md

     > [!NOTE]
     > If you want to respond to a specific chat (for instance from a returning customer, you can do this by double-clicking the relevant row in the **Incoming chat** list in the **Dashboard** tab.

-4. Try to locate the customer in SuperOffice, so you can see relevant information about the him/her in the side panel, to help you respond to their inquiry.
-See [Link chat to SuperOffice contact][1].
+4. Try to [locate the customer in SuperOffice][1], so you can see relevant information about the him/her in the side panel, to help you respond to their inquiry.

 5. To chat, enter text in the lower part of the screen, and press **ENTER** or click **Send**.